vespa-engine/documentation/en/significance.md

 - When language is explicitly tagged
   - Select the last specified model that has the tagged language.
     Fail if none are available.
-  - If the language is tagged as “un” (unknown), select the model for “un” first, fall back to “en” (english).
+  - If the language is tagged as “un” (unknown), select the model for “un” first, fall back to “en” (English).
     Fail if none are available.
 - When language is implicitly detected
   - Select the last specified model with the detected language.
 If not available, try “un” and then “en” languages.